COVID-19 Vaccination Options & FAQs

 - Getting a COVID-19 vaccine can protect you from severe illness from COVID-19.

 The soonest available vaccine is the best vaccine.
 All vaccines approved for emergency use in the U.S. have been shown to be very effective at preventing serious illness due to COVID-19.

-Yes, you should be vaccinated regardless of whether you already had COVID-19.
+Yes, you should be fully-vaccinated and boosted, regardless of whether you already had COVID-19.
 Scientists are still studying how long COVID-19 protection lasts after vaccination.
 After you are fully recovered from your illness, vaccination can help protect you from getting sick again.

 It is thought that people get better protection by being fully vaccinated compared with having had COVID-19.
 One study showed that unvaccinated people who already had COVID-19 are more than 2 times as likely than fully vaccinated people to get COVID-19 again.